 A lot of consideration must be given when taking on this type of work; will it cover?
 Is it long term?
 Is the skin too damaged to re work?
 When a tattooist says no to your cover up ideas, it isn’t that they are being arrogant or awkward, it is that they want it to look as good in 10 years’ time as it does when you walk out the door.

-With a programme like tattoo fixers you never get to see the healed version, just the fresh.
-At this stage the skin has been really worked and therefore is bruised.
-Once healed you will see the original tattoo underneath.
-The two side by side will look entirely different, as we have said before, the healed is the true test of a successful cover up.
-The other thing we hear is “just put black over it, that’s what they do on TV”, this usually isn’t possible as the old design will come through.
-It’s also important to remember that an old tattoo can sometimes be re-worked and bought back to life.
+With a TV show like tattoo fixers you rarely get to see the healed version, just the fresh.
+As we have said before, the healed result is the true test of a successful cover up. t’s also important to remember that an old tattoo can sometimes be re-worked and bought back to life.

 Laser tattoo removal has seen a recent surge in popularity due to it being more readily available and competitively priced.
 It also provides more choice; you can have the existing tattoo entirely removed or lightened to a point that your ideal design can be tattooed over.
-We recommend a brilliant laser clinic that has been used personally.
+We can recommend a brilliant laser clinic that several of us have had personal experience with.
 Get in touch with us and we can pass on the details.
 If the design you would ultimately like involves some laser sessions we will advise you of how light your tattoo will ideally need to be.

-Remember, if in doubt ask.
-A good studio will answer all the questions you have and take the time to explain anything you are unsure of and recommend others for anything they cannot do.
-As always be sure to view the portfolio of your chosen artist, visit the studio and read reviews.
+Remember, if in doubt ask!
+A good studio will happily answer all the questions that you might have, take the time to explain anything you are unsure of, and recommend others for anything they cannot do.
+As always be sure to view the portfolio of your chosen artist, visit the studio and read their reviews.